medavox/distribackup/docs/Distribackup Structs.md

 Basefile
 -------
-A full copy of a file in the archive, as it was at the most recent commit.
+A full copy of a file in the archive, as it was at the most recent edition.
 Its hash is the hash used to store the latest delta: the one that produces this file.

 Basefiles should always be the most recent known version of a file.